Twikito/easy-toggle-state/README.md

 ```
 data-toggle-target-all="selector"
 ```
-Toggle the class on the trigger element and all the target elements (defined by the selector) in the page.
+Toggle the class on the trigger element and all the target elements — defined by the selector — in the page.

 ```
 data-toggle-target-parent="selector"
 ```
-Toggle the class on the trigger element and all the target elements (defined by the selector) belonging to its parent container.
+Toggle the class on the trigger element and all the target elements — defined by the selector — belonging to its parent container.

 ```
 data-toggle-target-self="selector"
 ```
-Toggle the class on the trigger element and all the target elements (defined by the selector) within it.
+Toggle the class on the trigger element and all the target elements — defined by the selector — within it.

 ###    Advanced